 Governmental fund financial statements are reported using the current financial resources measurement focus and the modified accrual basis of accounting.
 Revenues are recognized as soon as they are both measurable and available.
 Revenues are considered to be available when they are collectible within the current period or soon enough thereafter to pay liabilities of the current period.
-A one year availability period is used for revenue recognition for all governmental fund revenues.
+A one-year availability period is used for revenue recognition for all governmental fund revenues.
 Expenditures generally are recorded when a fund liability is incurred.

-The PBC reports deferred revenue on its financial statements.
-Deferred revenues arise when a potential revenue does not meet both the measurable and available criteria for recognition in the current period, under the modified accrual basis of accounting, or is measurable but not earned under the accrual basis of accounting.
-Deferred revenues also arise when resources are received by the PBC before it has a legal claim to them or prior to the provision of services, as when grant monies are received prior to the incurrence of qualifying expenditures.
-In subsequent periods, when both revenue recognition criteria are met, or when the PBC has a legal claim to the resources, the liability for deferred revenue is removed and revenue is recognized.
+The PBC reports unearned revenue on its financial statements.
+Unearned revenues arise when a potential revenue does not meet both the "measurable" and "available" criteria for recognition in the current period, under the modified accrual basis of accounting, or is "measurable" but not "earned" under the accrual basis of accounting.
+Unearned revenues also arise when resources are received by the PBC before it has a legal claim to them or prior to the provision of services, as when grant monies are received prior to the incurrence of qualifying expenditures.
+In subsequent periods, when both revenue recognition criteria are met, or when the PBC has a legal claim to the resources, the liability for unearned revenue is removed and revenue is recognized.